wistefan/workshop-authenticon/README.md

 ## Preparation

->:warning: For everything to properly work, a couple of components need to be setup properly.
-The script ```./scripts/check_tools.sh``` can be used to see if everything is available.
+>:warning: The workshop setup is only supported for linux.
+For everything to properly work, a couple of tools need to be setup properly.
+Execute the script ```./scripts/check_tools.sh``` to see if everything is properly prepared.

 ### Run the base cluster